digital-work-lab/theses/index.md

 ## 3. Thesis writing and feedback sessions

-Bachelor's theses are usually due in 4 months, Master's theses in 6 months.
+Bachelor's thesis are usually due in 4 months, Master's thesis in 6 months.
 The official requirements can be found in the regulations linked below.
 It is not necessary to submit the thesis in the semester in which it was started (unless you would take longer than the maximum duration of study).
-For students of Applied Informatics, Software Systems Science, and Computing in the Humanities a practical part is required for Bachelor's and Master's theses.
+For students of Applied Informatics, Software Systems Science, and Computing in the Humanities a practical part is required for Bachelor's and Master's thesis.

 You are expected to complete the exposé before writing the thesis.
 A thesis must be written in English.